 We all experience anxiety at one point or another in our lives, and most of the time, we're able to bounce back eventually.
 But sometimes we might need a little extra help to do so.
 The sooner you seek help, the faster you will be able to get back on track.
 Your emotions, your thoughts and your behaviour have a direct effect on your energy, your productivity and your overall health.
 This is why it's crucial to pay attention to your mental well-being and ask for help, especially during this pandemic.
 Psychotherapy can be one of the best long-term investments you will ever make.
 Living a conscious life, finding freedom from self-destructive thoughts and behaviours and learning how to manage your emotions are only some of the many long-term benefits of investing in counselling or psychotherapy if you are currently suffering from coronavirus anxiety.

 I'm Natalie Marby, an English speaking therapist in Hamburg, Germany.
-I offer psychotherapy and couples therapy in English.
-I currently offer all my counselling sessions online, over the phone as well face-to-face.
+I offer psychotherapy and counselling in English.
+I currently offer all my counselling sessions face-to-face as well as online and over the phone.
 To contact me, you can send me an email or call me: +49 40 40 46090233.
 (Please don't forget to send me your phone number and the times I can reach you).
 I look forward to hearing from you!